-This package contains CLI tools consisting of a daemon (for network communication) and terminal-based wallet.
+This package contains client-side CLI tools consisting of a daemon (for network communication) and terminal-based wallet.
 Users can mine, send, and receive BLUR using these tools, among many other things.

 Enable snaps on Linux Mint and install Blur Network Command-Line Tools